karthikchintanippu/SCT_WD_3/README.md

 1. Launch the application.
 2. Choose a game mode.
-3. Select AI difficulty if required.
+3. Select AI difficulty if playing against the computer.
-4. Start the match.
+4. Start the game.
-5. Take turns placing marks on the board.
+5. Take turns placing X and O marks.
 6. Try to complete a row, column, or diagonal.
 7. View the game result instantly.
 8. Restart and play again anytime.